Transport Dependency: Optimal Transport Based Dependency Measures: Omitted statements and proofs

 \section{Omitted statements and proofs}

 This appendix provides detailed proofs for all statements that are not proven in the main text.
-As a principal strategy, we often employ disintegrations to construct or destruct transport plans.
+Note that we rely on disintegration arguments to construct or destruct transport plans on several occasions.
 This is often not the only viable method, however, and several of our results could alternatively be tackled by other techniques, like exploiting the cyclical monotonicity of optimal transport plans (see \cite{villani2008}).

-\newparagraph{Invariance, continuity, and convolutions} In the following, we provide proofs for Lemma~\ref{lem:ot-invariance} (invariance of optimal transport), Proposition~\ref{prop:continuity} (continuity of the transport dependency), as well as Lemma~\ref{lem:ot-convolution} (properties of optimal transport under convolutions).
-We furthermore provide the auxiliary Lemma~\ref{lem:uniform-costs} that controls optimal transport costs under uniform changes of the base costs.